Peterbotliang/nebp_cooperative_localization/README.md

 python train.py
 ```

-Check the parameters that can be tuned using `python train.py --help`
+Check the parameters that can be tuned using `python train.py --help`.
+It takes some time to generate the synthetic data.

 For testing (including both BP and NEBP), use